cozy/cozy-stack/docs/auth.md

 -   `software_version`, a version identifier string for the client software.
 -   `notification_platform`, to activate notifications on the associated device, this field specify the platform used to send notifications:
     - `"android"`: for Android devices with notifications via Firebase Cloud Messaging
     - `"ios"`: for iOS devices with notifications via Firebase Cloud Messaging or APNS/2
+    - `"huawei"`: for huawei devices with Push Kit
 -   `notification_device_token`, the token used to identify the mobile device for notifications.